qr kod na stranku

 old-age dependency ratio202330.4

-demographic pyramid BE3 Walloon Region
+population pyramid of BE3 Walloon Region

 Employment by sectors, Walloon Region